 Thou Uncle José Delaigue was rich, but Mrs Martina gave Alexis to him because he trusted him and believed he could feed an extra hand.

 José Delaigue made Martina understand he could only provide an extra meal but not education, which he wasn’t rich enough to afford.

 Moreso, he stated that everything depends on the willingness of his strength to work.

-Alexis Sanchez’ acceptance of and happiness to stay with his beloved uncle was one reason every arrangement could go smoothly.
+Alexis Sanchez’s acceptance of and happiness to stay with his beloved uncle was one reason every arrangement could go smoothly.

 Alexis Sanchez Biography Facts – Survival:

 Even though there were high expectations from the beginning of the adoption process, not everything went well.